Kroc/pling-c64/README.md

     <img src="readme_logo.png" width="640" height="240" />
 </p>

-__Pling!__ is a native 8-bit [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language))-like scripting language, under development, for 8-bit micro-computers; first for the Commodore 64 with plans for the Commander X16 later.
+__Pling!__ is a native 8-bit [Forth]-like scripting language, under development, for 8-bit micro-computers; first for the [Commodore 64] with plans for the [Commander X16] later.

-> The term "Pling" is another name for an exclamation mark, apparently coined by [Acorn Computers Ltd.](https://en.wikipedia.org/wiki/Acorn_Computers) as the term is used often in regards to [RISC OS](https://en.wikipedia.org/wiki/RISC_OS).
+> The term "Pling" is another name for an exclamation mark, apparently coined by [Acorn Computers Ltd.] as the term is used often in regards to [RISC OS].

 ### Why "scripting language" and not "programming language"?